Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ## Transfer Points Between Accounts

-As part of your loyalty program features, you may wish to provide a service to allow applications on the LCP to perform one-shot points transfers between loyalty member accounts.
+As part of your loyalty program features, you may wish to provide a service to allow Applications on the LCP to perform one-shot points transfers between loyalty member accounts.
 This API call withdraws/debits points from one account and deposits/credits them to another in a single transaction.

 The following parameters are included in transfer requests: